 Setting up the styles for your online bookings

-With your online booking it is important to set up the styles of your booking to match your current website or business design.
+With your online booking site, it is important to set up the styles of your booking site to match your current website or business design.
 This will give your clients a consistent experience.

 Firstly go to the Online Booking Settings screen.